abh1hi/aura-shop/metainflu/frontend/client-app/CAPACITOR_ANDROID_TROUBLESHOOTING.md

 - `webDir` pointing to wrong directory (`www` instead of `dist`)
 - Missing `bundledWebRuntime` configuration

-### 3. Vue Router Issues
+### 3. Vue Router Circular Dependency Issues
+- Router importing globalState from main.js
+- Dynamic component function causing `u.then is not a function` error
 - Using `createMemoryHistory()` instead of `createWebHashHistory()`

-- App mounting before router readiness
+### 4. localStorage Access in Capacitor
+- localStorage access in main module before WebView is ready
+- Need safe localStorage access patterns

 ## Solutions Implemented